 Employer Identification Number (EIN).
 An EIN is a nine-digit number assigned by the IRS.
 The digits are arranged as follows: 00-0000000.
 If you have an EIN, enter it in the space provided.
-If you do not have an EIN, see page 2.
+If you do not have an EIN, see Do You Have an Employer Identification Number (EIN)? earlier.
 If you applied for an EIN but have not received it, enter "Applied for".
-Do not use your social security number as an
+Do not use your social security number as an EIN.

-Line A. To figure the total cash wages you paid in 1998 to each household employee, do not count amounts paid to any of the following individuals.
+Line A. To figure the total cash wages you paid in 2000 to each household employee, do not count amounts paid to any of the following individuals.

 - Your spouse. - Your child who was under age 21. - Your parent.
-But see Exception for Parents below. - Your employee who was under age 18 at any time during 1998.
+But see Exception for Parents below. - Your employee who was under age 18 at any time during 2000.
 If the employee was not a student, see Exception for Employees Under Age 18 below.